casper-network/docs-archive/dapp/intro.md

 - Work with our Contracts API to access our Rust resources

 ## Background
-The motivation for this roadmap is inspired by feedback we are receiving from your recommendations.
+The motivation for our roadmap is inspired by feedback we are receiving from your recommendations.
 We hope you continue to provide your feedback as you embark on this journey with us -- we look forward to building a decentralized future together.

 Getting started with dApp Development
 =====================================

-This guide supports the development of smart contracts on the CasperLabs blockchain AssemblyScript contracts and a Rust contract development kit that includes a runtime environment, documentation and test framework.
+This guide supports the development of smart contracts on the CasperLabs blockchain AssemblyScript contracts and a Rust contract development kit that includes a runtime environment, documentation, and test framework.
 Our Contracts Development Kit leverages the existing Rust development toolchains and ecosystem, and will work with any IDE that supports Rust development.
 The kit includes:

 - [System (Genesis) contracts](https://github.com/CasperLabs/CasperLabs/tree/master/execution-engine/contracts/system) - to bond to the network
 - [Example contracts](https://github.com/CasperLabs/CasperLabs/tree/master/execution-engine/contracts/examples) - smart contract examples (e.g., ERC20, Vesting, etc.)